slaski-mateusz/data-diode-proxy/README.md

 * Loose some amount of randomly selected packages Option **"-p --packets_drops"**.
 With value 0-100.
 Number set percentage possibility to drop package.
-* Schedule period of inactivity to simulate device failure).
+* Eventually schedule period of inactivity to simulate device failure).

 ### rx-agent